theferryman0519/Final-AsTheBellTolls/Design Files/Progression/BlueprintBookProgression.md

 ## Information

 - Blueprint Book is the personal book of inventions for the player.
-- It holds different inventions that are unlocked in a progressive manner, starting with the Satchel Extender.
+- It holds different inventions that are unlocked in a progressive manner, starting with the Copper Ore Scanner in the Copper Tier.
-- Once one invention has been crafted, the next invention recipe is unlocked and available to be crafted.
+- Once the Ore Scanner for that tier has been crafted, all other inventions in the tier become unlocked.
+- In order for the next tier to be unlocked, the player will need to complete all other inventions in that initial tier.

 ---